 Teenage geniuses deal with their abilities while developing a high-powered laser for a university project.
 When their professor intends to turn their work into a military weapon, they decide to ruin his plans.

-Mitch is one of the youngest students ever accepted to a university known for its programs for geniuses.
-He's partnered up with his roommate, science club legend Chris Knight, on a project to develop a high-powered laser.
-Together with their hyper-kinetic friends, they employ their intellects in the pursuit of bigger blasts, practical jokes, and a deeper understanding of what real genius is.
-When their final, functional laser is stolen by their teacher for a military weapon, they decide to get even.Written by
+Mitch Taylor is one of the youngest students ever accepted to a university known for its programs for geniuses.
+He partners up with his roommate, science club legend Chris Knight, on a project to develop a high-powered laser.
+Together with their hyperkinetic friends, they employ their intellects in the pursuit of bigger blasts, practical jokes, and a deeper understanding of what real genius means.
+When they find out that their professor intends to turn their work over to the military for use as a weapon, they decide to get even.Written by

 See more »

 An edited version of Real Genius has appeared on American television.
 Some of the language has been altered, for instance "penis" to "pinkie", "bastard" to "bonehead", and "Jesus" to "God".
 Also, instead of the children playing in the popcorn as the final credits roll, we see a long-distance high-angle shot of the Professor's house as he comes home and discovers the popcorn.
 See more »

 Written by Tonio K. (uncredited)

 Courtesy of Tonio K. and Visual Music Productions See more »